YuhangWangCityU/CO_ads_prediction/README.md

 **Description and Overview**

-Machine learning codes and analysis for predicting the adsorption energy of CO on single atoms embedded CxNy for screening potential CORR catalysts.
+Machine learning codes and analysis for predicting the adsorption energy of CO, OH, NO, N2 on single atoms embedded CxNy for screening potential CORR catalysts.

 **Dependencies**